Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas: Introduction

-which can be computed via calculating its local factors $\rho_{\mathfrak{q}}(\mathfrak{a})$ (see \eqref{localrho}). \end{Theorem} \begin{Remark} To see how \eqref{equivgz} is equivalent to \eqref{GZj}, we refer the reader to \cite[Eq.
-(7.1)]{gz} and \cite[Remark~4.1]{yangyin}. \end{Remark} All of these interesting phenomenon and relation mentioned above that are related to $j(\tau)$ have greatly motivated us to look into the genus zero Hecke subgroups $\Gamma_{0}(N)$ cases.
-Now recall that for a genus zero congruence subgroup $\Gamma$ of $\SL_{2}(\RR)$ commensurable with $\SL_{2}(\Z)$, the function field on $X(\Gamma)$ can be generated by a single modular function, and such function is called a Hauptmodul for $\Gamma$ if it has a unique simple pole of residue~1 at the cusp $i\infty$, i.e., it has Fourier expansion of the form $q^{-1/h}+c(0)+c(1)q^{1/h}+\cdots$ with $q=\exp(2\pi i\tau)$ at the cusp $i\infty$ where $h$ is the width of the cusp $i\infty$.
-In this work, we first aim to extend the fact that $j(z_{1})-j(z_{2})$ is a Borcherds lift of type~$(2,2)$ to any genus zero groups $\Gamma_{0}(N)$ and show that the difference of a Hauptmodul $\pi_{N}(\tau)$ for a genus zero group $\Gamma_{0}(N)$ as a Hilbert modular function for $\Gamma_{0}(N)\times \Gamma_{0}(N)$ is a Borcherds lift of type $(2,2)$ by a uniform approach.
+\end{Theorem} \begin{Remark} To see how \eqref{equivgz} is equivalent to \eqref{GZj}, we refer the reader to \cite[Eq.
+(7.1)]{gz} and \cite[Remark~4.1]{yangyin}.
+Another way to obtain the Gross--Zagier CM value formula \eqref{equivgz} is to use the so-called small CM value formula due to Schofer \cite{S}, which is a generalization of \eqref{equivgz} to the average value of a Borcherds lift over a CM 0-cycle associated to an imaginary quadratic field. \end{Remark} As one will see in Section~2, the divisor of a Borcherds lift is a linear combination of some special divisors (see Subsection~\ref{specialdiv} for definitions) on a Shimura variety, which turns out to be a necessary condition for a meromorphic function on the Shimura variety to be a Borcherds lift.
+In addition, one will also see that $Y_{0}(N)\times Y_{0}(N)$ can be viewed as a Shimura variety $\mathcal{X}_{K_{N}}$ of dimension~2, and its diagonal can be interpreted as a special divisor.
+So the injectivity and surjectivity of a Hauptmodul for the genus zero Hecke subgroup $\Gamma_{0}(N)$ imply that its difference as a meromorphic function on $\mathcal{X}_{K_{N}}$ has a special divisor, which is potentially to be a Borcherds lift.
+All of these observations together with those interesting phenomena and relations mentioned above that are related to $j(\tau)$ have greatly motivated us to look into the genus zero Hecke subgroups $\Gamma_{0}(N)$ cases.
+Now recall that for a genus zero congruence subgroup $\Gamma$ of $\SL_{2}(\RR)$ commensurable with $\SL_{2}(\Z)$, the function field on $X(\Gamma)$ can be generated by a single modular function, and such function is called a Hauptmodul for $\Gamma$ if it has a unique simple pole of residue~1 at the cusp $i\infty$, i.e., it has a Fourier expansion of the form $q^{-1/h}+c(0)+c(1)q^{1/h}+\cdots$ with $q=\exp(2\pi i\tau)$ at the cusp $i\infty$ where $h$ is the width of the cusp $i\infty$.
+In this work, we first aim to extend the fact that $j(z_{1})-j(z_{2})$ is a Borcherds lift of type~$(2,2)$ to any genus zero groups $\Gamma_{0}(N)$ and show that the difference of a Hauptmodul $\pi_{N}(\tau)$ for a genus zero group $\Gamma_{0}(N)$, which is known \cite[Theorem 15, p.103]{Sc} to be for $N\leq10$ and $N\in\{12,13,16,18,25\}$, as a modular function for $\Gamma_{0}(N)\times \Gamma_{0}(N)$ is a Borcherds lift of type $(2,2)$ by explicitly constructing the lift input by a uniform approach.
 These extend Scheithauer's results \cite{sch3}, in which he works only on $N$ square free using the twisted denominator identity of the Monster Lie algebra.
 The method we use is different from Scheithauer's and is more natural from the analytic point of view.
-Later, employing the big CM value formula \cite{bky} together with the fact that $\pi_{N}(z_{1})-\pi_{N}(z_{2})$ is a Borcherds lift shown in this work, we derive Gross-Zagier type CM value formulas for $\pi_{p}(\tau)$ for $p\in\{3,5,7,13\}$, the only odd primes such that $\Gamma_{0}(p)$ are of genus zero.
+Later, employing the big CM value formula \cite{bky} together with the fact that $\pi_{N}(z_{1})-\pi_{N}(z_{2})$ is a Borcherds lift shown in this work, we derive Gross--Zagier type CM value formulas for $\pi_{p}(\tau)$ for $p\in\{3,5,7,13\}$, the only odd primes such that $\Gamma_{0}(p)$ are of genus zero.